 1. What’s the plan?

-- decide what you want you want your social media to say about your business
+- decide what you want your social media to say about your business

 - what do you want to achieve for